 People are more and more used to access everything via apps on their mobile.

-News apps, banking apps, taxi apps, you name it — everything can be used on mobiles.
+News apps, banking apps, taxi apps, you name it — everything on mobiles.

 Driving a KPI culture

 If you want to drive a KPI culture.
-If you want your employees to take decision based on KPIs — based on facts — you have to make it as easy as possible for them to access these information.
+If you want your employees to make decisions based on KPIs — based on facts — you have to make it as easy as possible for them to access this information.

-This again, can only be achieved with mobile solutions.
-If employees don’t have the possibility to access these information or if they consider the way of accessing the information as too complex, they will rapidly stop to consume the information.
+If employees can’t to access this information or if they consider the way of accessing the information as too complicated, they will rapidly stop to consume the information.

-Accordingly, this would have a huge negative impact on business decisions and on a — from my point of view — vivid KPI culture which is inevitable.
+Accordingly, this would have a substantial negative impact on business decisions and a — from my point of view — rich KPI culture, which is inevitable.

 What do you think?
 How does your mobile KPI strategy look?
 Are you already focusing on mobile-first?